bcgov/bcstats-ses/src/README.md

-Collect data from StatsCan and other statistics agencies and convert to clean CSV files.
+Collect data from StatsCan and other statistical agencies and convert to clean CSV files for use in a secure research area.
+Note that this code **does not** produce the actual SES index, but only produces a subset of the required cleaned datasets.

 ### Data